 Visit Paro, Bhutan

-Paro lies on the banks of the Paro Chhu in the centre of a broad valley - the only area in the country large enough to allow a plane to safely land.
+Paro lies on the banks of the Paro Chhu in the center of a broad valley - the only area in the country large enough to allow a plane to safely land.

 The fertile and productive soil has made the local population relatively wealthy, reflected in the standard of the local buildings, including probably the finest dzong in Bhutan.
 Reached by crossing a wooden bridge over the river, it was used on several occasions to defend the valley from Tibetan invasions.